Skip to content

 const result = await client.deleteEngine(engineName);

-If successful, this operation will return the following object:
+If successful, this is the output:

 {

-name: 'js_sdk_engine',
+name: 'my_engine',

 state: 'DELETING',

-message: 'engine "js_sdk_engine" deleted successfully'
+message: 'engine "my_engine" deleted successfully'

 }

-Note that since RelationalAI decouples computation from storage, deleting an engine does not delete any cloud databases.
+RelationalAI decouples computation from storage.
+Therefore, deleting an engine does not delete any cloud databases.
 See Managing Engines for more details.

 Managing Databases